10 PDPA Obligations Every Singapore Business Must Follow

 Notifiable Thresholds

-A breach is notifiable if:
+A breach triggers notification if:

 - It affects or is likely to affect 500 or more individuals